leogervet/leogervet.fr/README.md

 # leogervet.fr
-Personnal's website development
+Personnal's website redesign development

-This is an ongoing project I'm working on and learning on.
+This is an ongoing project I'm working and learning on.
 If you have any suggestion, you can contact me anytime ! :)